gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding DTLS chunk, will be used to create an SCTP payload that will be encrypted by the Protection Operator and the result from that encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
+is in states ESTABLISHED or in the states for association shutdown, i.e. SHUTDOWN-PENDING, SHUTDOWN-SENT, SHUTDOWN-RECEIVED, SHUTDOWN-ACK-SENT as defined by {{RFC9260}}, any SCTP chunk including DATA chunks, but excluding DTLS chunk, will be used to create an SCTP payload that will be encrypted by the DTLS 1.3 protection operation and the resulting DTLS record from that encryption will be the used as payload for a DTLS chunk that will be the only chunk in the SCTP packet to be sent.
 DATA chunks are accepted and handled according to section 4 of {{RFC9260}}.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3